meosch/docker-localdevdrupal/README.md

 	docker run --rm --name youralias -p 8080:80 -p 2222:22 -p 9201:9001 yourname/drupal

-### MySQL and Adminer
+### Adminer

-[Adminer](http://www.adminer.org/) is a tool that can be used to administer MySQL, PostgreSQL and SQLite databases, contained in a single file of PHP.
-Adminer is aliased to the web root at `/adminer.php`.
+[Adminer](http://www.adminer.org/) is a tool that can be used to administer, PostgreSQL and SQLite databases, contained in a single file of PHP.
+Adminer is aliased to the web root at `/adminer`.

+### PHP Info

+PHP Info for the running container is aliased to the webroot at `/phpinfo`.

+### MySQL

 The MySQL port `3306` is exposed.
 The root account for MySQL is `root` (no password).